-Enter the total premium tax on premiums paid in the taxation year on page 13, line 588.
+Enter the total premium tax on premiums paid in the taxation year on page 13, line [588].
 Attach a schedule to the CT23, showing the calculation of the premium tax.

-Premium tax on insurance placed with unlicenced insurers is collected under the Corporations Tax Act for premiums paid to a broker during its taxation year commencing after 1997.
+Premium tax on insurance placed with unlicenced insurers is collected under the Corporations Tax Act for premiums paid to a broker during its taxation year commencing after 1997, and for premiums paid directly by a corporation after 1997.